microsoft/ApplicationInsights-Kubernetes/README.md

 1. Build the application in containers, then deploy the container with Kubernetes.

 **Notes:** Those steps are not considered the best practice to set the instrumentation key for application insights.
 Refer to [Enable Application Insights server-side telemetry](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core#enable-application-insights-server-side-telemetry-without-visual-studio) for various options.
-Also, consider deploy Kubernetes Secrets to secure it.
+Also, consider deploying [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to secure it.
+Refer to [Deploy the application in Kubernetes
+](examples/ZeroUserCodeLightup.Net6/README.md#deploy-the-application-in-kubernetes) for an example.

 ### Walk-through